TUSSIGON- hydrocodone bitartrate and homatropine methylbromide tablet

-TUSSIGON should be given with caution to certain patients such as the elderly or debilitated, and those with severe impairment of hepatic or renal functions, hypothyroidism, Addison's disease, prostatic hypertrophy or urethral stricture, asthma, and narrow-angle glaucoma.
+TUSSIGON tablets should be given with caution to certain patients such as the elderly or debilitated, and those with severe impairment of hepatic or renal functions, hypothyroidism, Addison's disease, prostatic hypertrophy or urethral stricture, asthma, and narrow-angle glaucoma.

-The use of MAO inhibitors or tricyclic antidepressants with hydrocodone preparations may increase the effect of either the antidepressants or hydrocodone.
+The use of MAO inhibitors or tricyclic antidepressants with hydrocodone preparations may increase the effect of either the antidepressant or hydrocodone.

-Studies of TUSSIGON in animals to evaluate the carcinogenic and mutagenic potential and the effect on fertility have not been conducted.
+Studies of TUSSIGON tablets in animals to evaluate the carcinogenic and mutagenic potential and the effect on fertility have not been conducted.

 Babies born to mothers who have been taking opioids regularly prior to delivery will be physically dependent.
 The withdrawal signs include: irritability and excessive crying, tremors, hyperactive reflexes, increased respiratory rate, increased stools, sneezing, yawning, vomiting and fever.
 The intensity of the syndrome does not always correlate with the duration of maternal opioid use or dose.

 It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from TUSSIGON, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+Because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from TUSSIGON tablets, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

 Sedation, drowsiness, mental clouding, lethargy, impairment of mental and physical performance, anxiety, fear, dysphoria, dizziness, psychic dependence, mood changes.

 Nausea and vomiting may occur; they are more frequent in ambulatory than in recumbent patients.
-Prolonged administration of TUSSIGON may produce constipation.
+Prolonged administration of TUSSIGON tablets may produce constipation.

 Ureteral spasm, spasm of vesicle sphincters and urinary retention have been reported with opiates.

 Serious overdosage with hydrocodone is characterized by respiratory depression (a decrease in respiratory rate and/or tidal volume, Cheyne-Stokes respiration, cyanosis), extreme somnolence progressing to stupor or coma, skeletal muscle flaccidity, cold and clammy skin and sometimes bradycardia and hypotension.
 In severe overdosage apnea, circulatory collapse, cardiac arrest and death may occur.
-The ingestion of very large amounts of TUSSIGON may, in addition, result in acute homatropine intoxication.
+The ingestion of very large amounts of TUSSIGON tablets may, in addition, result in acute homatropine intoxication.

 Primary attention should be given to the reestablishment of adequate respiratory exchange through provision of a patent airway and the institution of assisted or controlled ventilation.
-The narcotic antagonist naloxone hydrochloride is a specific antidote for respiratory depression which may result from overdosage or unusual sensitivity to narcotics including hydrocodone.
+The opioid antagonist naloxone hydrochloride is a specific antidote for respiratory depression which may result from overdosage or unusual sensitivity to opioids including hydrocodone.
 Therefore, an appropriate dose of naloxone hydrochloride should be administered, preferably by the intravenous route, simultaneously with efforts at respiratory resuscitation.
 For further information, see full prescribing information for naloxone hydrochloride.
 An antagonist should not be administered in the absence of clinically significant respiratory depression.
 Oxygen, intravenous fluids, vasopressors and other supportive measures should be employed as indicated.
 Gastric emptying may be useful in removing unabsorbed drug.